 “This Great Nation Will Endure” Photographs of the Great Depression – This traveling exhibition features more than 150 images of America taken between 1935 and 1942 by the legendary photographic unit of the Farm Security Administration.

 Seeing Ourselves: Masterpieces of American Photography from George Eastman House Collection – This exhibition from George Eastman House in Rochester, NY, presents photographic masterpieces that capture historic and contemporary moments in American history and represents more than 150 years of photography.

 Birds of New York and the Paintings of Louis Agassiz Fuertes – This exhibition commemorates the 100th anniversary of the publication of Birds of New York, one of the most popular books issued in the State Museum’s history.

 Adirondack Wilderness – The drama of the Adirondacks is told through three topics- prehistoric wilderness landscape, wilderness in transition, and contemporary wilderness.

-Art for the People: Decorated Stoneware From the Weitsman Collection - The designs on the 19th century stoneware are considered to be prime examples of American Folk Art.
+Art for the People: Decorated Stoneware from the Weitsman Collection – The designs on the 19th century stoneware are considered to be the prime examples of American Folk Art.
 New York Metropolis Hall.

 Black Capital: Harlem in the 20s – Learn about the rich and diverse culture of Harlem in the 1920s through historic photographs, archival material, audio and visual components, artifacts and other items.
 New York Metropolis Hall.